Upcoming Events

 Please join us at PECA Presents:

-Where: First Congregational Church of Auburn (Fireside Room) located at 710 Auburn Ravine Rd (OR via zoom, see below)
+Where: The Fireside Room at the 1st Congregational Church of Auburn located at 710 Auburn Ravine Rd in Auburn (OR via zoom, see below)

 ZOOM information for Sunday afternoon PECA Presents